 Mt.
 SAC is committed to sustainability.
-In 2014 President Scroggins signed the American College & University Presidents' Climate Commitment; part of this pledge calls for integrating sustainability into the curriculum and making it a part of the educational experience for all students.
+In 2014 President Scroggins signed the American College and University Presidents' Climate Commitment; part of this pledge calls for integrating sustainability into the curriculum and making it a part of the educational experience for all students.

 Colleges and universities have the unique opportunity and responsibility to advance knowledge, understanding, and commitment among students who will be future leaders.
-As such, we have a crucial role in the development of a sustainable society.
+As such, Mt.
+SAC has a crucial role in the development of a sustainable society.